 Sandra Groce moved to Charleston in 1998 to become violist of the Montclaire String Quartet and Principal Viola the West Virginia Symphony.
 She continues as a section player in the WVSO, though she stepped down from the combined Quartet/Principal Viola position in 2010.

 Sandra grew up in Philadelphia, was educated at Yale University and the Eastman School and received her Master’s Degree in performance from the University of Oregon.
-Previous to joining the West Virginia Symphony she was a member of the New World Symphony in Miami, Florida.
+Prior to joining the West Virginia Symphony she was a member of the New World Symphony in Miami, Florida.
 She also performed several summer seasons with the Spoleto Festival Orchestra in South Carolina and Italy, and the Central City Opera in Colorado.

 Sandra can think of no place she would rather make her home than in the Mountain State with her husband Larry and daughters Virginia and Bonnie.

 Josh has been an active member of the Kanawha Valley Community Band since 2009 and has rehearsed and performed with the Charleston Youth Arts Company and the Charleston Light Opera Guild.
 Josh is in his third year with us.